Qualitative Data Analysis: Concepts and Approaches (online)

 3-7 in August 2020 (15 hours over five days).

-This course is offered at the Central European University (Budapest, Hungary) as part of the ECPR Summer School 2020.
+This course is hosted by the Central European University as part of the ECPR Summer School 2020.
+The course will be taught entirely online.

 Register in the ECPR website.